HR Derby matchups set: Top-seeded Schwarber vs Pujols – KION546

 Rodríguez will be the 14th rookie to participate in the Derby, and only two of those have won outright: Alonso in 2019 and Aaron Judge in 2017.

-Judge leads the majors in homers with 30 and is set to start the All-Star Game in the outfield as the top vote-getter in the AL, but the New York Yankees star is not participating in the Derby.
+Judge leads the majors in homers with 31 and is set to start the All-Star Game as the top vote-getter in the AL, but the New York Yankees star is not participating in the Derby.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports